awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/serverless_rds/Readme.md

 ### RetrieveItems class

 The following Kotlin code represents the **RetrieveItems** class that retrieves data from the **Work** table.
-Like the **InjectWorkService** class, you need to specify ARN values for the secret manager and the Amazon Serverless Aurora database.
+Like the **InjectWorkService** class, you must specify ARN values for the secret manager and the Amazon Serverless Aurora database.

 ```kotlin
     package com.example.demo